coldfumonkeh/coldfumonkeh.github.io/_posts/2019-10-03-adobe-coldfusion-summit-2019.md

 11:45am I attended [Gavin Pickin's](http://wwvv.gavinpickin.com/) "Start Integrated Testing - The biggest and easiest ( testing ) bang for your buck".

 Whilst I am a fairly heavy user and believer in unit testing, and have been for some time, it's always prudent to go to another testing presentation to a) make sure I'm doing it correctly and b) see if there are new options or tools out there.
-I haven't used 'Integrated' before, as it's a new tool, so it was nice to see that in action and pick up a few more ideas on how to implement it.
+I haven't used [Integrated](https://forgebox.io/view/integrated) before as it's a new tool, so it was nice to see that in action and pick up a few more ideas on how to implement it.

 3:00pm was time for [Daniel Fredericks](https://twitter.com/fmdano74) with "From Legacy to Modern, Techniques to update your Legacy Sites".